PhiHDo/PhiHDo/README.md

 - Hiya!
-My name is Phi Do.
-I am a college student studying Computer Science in the SF Bay Area.
+My name is Phi Do and I am a college student studying Computer Science in the SF Bay Area.
 - I am currently exploring Web Development.
 - I love seeking new opportunities to learn and grow as a programmer!
 - You can reach me at dphiphi21@gmail.com.